gjeffgolden/gjeffgolden/README.md

 ### 🌱 I’m currently learning:
 TDD, Redux

-##### 😄 Pronouns: he/him
+### ⚡ Fun fact:
-##### ⚡ Fun fact: I met my wife, Liz, through an adult kickball league.
-She kicked a triple while I was pitching.
-Visit my website for more fun facts!
+I climbed all the 14ers in Colorado between 2009 and 2012, and I still love hiking above treeline as often as humanly possible.

 <!--
 **gjeffgolden/gjeffgolden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.